2018 Moscow–Constantinople schism: Russian priests in Turkey

 On 10 November 2018, Metropolitan Hilarion, heads of the Moscow Patriarchate's Office for External Relations said during a TV program on Russia-24 that the ROC had no choice but to "send priests of the Russian Orthodox Church" to Turkey, "[a]nd this will continue as long as the Patriarch of Constantinople is in schism".
 He said the ROC did not do so before because Turkey is a territory of the Ecumenical Patriarchate, but that the ROC now does because the Ecumenical Patriarchate is in schism.

-On 12 November 2018, it was reported that the first priest was sent by Patriarch Kirill to Istanbul (Turkey) "at the request of Russian believers who live in Turkey".
+On 12 November 2018, it was reported that the first priest, Father George Sergeev was sent by Patriarch Kirill to Istanbul (Turkey) "at the request of Russian believers who live in Turkey".
 On the same day, the Russian Orthodox Church announced a divine liturgy had been held on 11 November in Istanbul and would be regularly held.
 The ROC also reported the words of the priest who had led the divine liturgy who said that after the 15 October 2018 decision of the Ecumenical Patriarchate, numerous Russian Orthodox believers of Turkey had asked the Moscow Patriarchate to provide them with "pastoral care".
 On 14 December the Ecumenical Patriarchate published a statement by Metropolitan Sotirios of Pisidia in which he condemned the plans of the ROC priest to celebrate a Divine Liturgy in Belek (Turkey) with the help of the Russian consulate and without the permission of the Ecumenical Patriarchate, which has canonical jurisdiction over this territory.

 On 30 December 2018, Interfax reported that the ROC was building a church on the territory of the embassy of Russia in Ankara.
+As of 2025, ROC has 5 priests in Turkiye and those priests celebrate divine liturgy in major cities like Istanbul, Ankara, İzmir, Antalya, Bursa.